MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-azure-cloud-python-etl-02-get-data.md

 ## 3. Set application settings in local.settings.json for Python Functions App

 1. Open the **./local.settings.json** file.
 1. Replace the file contents with the following JSON.
-As you progress through the tutorial series, you are instructed to add values to this file.
+As you progress through the tutorial series, you're instructed to add values to this file.
 This file allows you to connect to Azure while you develop your python app locally.

     :::code language="json" source="~/../msdocs-python-etl-serverless/local.settings.json.rename"  :::